8 Best Password Managers for Mac in 2023 (Free and Paid)

 Overall, Keeper is a decent password manager that provides exceptional security.
 Although it’s more affordable than its top competitors, I think it should have been more feature-rich rather than offering add-ons, such as cloud storage and dark web monitoring, at an extra cost.

-Keeper offers a free plan but has limited capabilities, so I wouldn’t recommend signing up for that.
+Keeper offers a 50% discount for students on all its plans plus a free plan with limited capabilities, but I wouldn’t recommend signing up for that.
 Instead, you can try its fully functional paid app using its 30-day free trial.
 Unfortunately, it doesn’t have a money-back guarantee, so make sure it’s the right fit for you before buying a plan.

 - AES 256-bit encryption, MFA, and zero-knowledge architecture